poppy-project/poppy-docs/pypot/doc/about.rst

     :align: center

-Refer to :ref:`this <installation>` section to learn how to install pypot on your system.
+Refer to :ref:`this <pypot_install>` section to learn how to install pypot on your system.